dpretet/svut/README.md

 svutRun proposes several arguments, most optional:

-- `-test`: specify the testsuite to execute
+- `-test`: specify the testsuite file path
-- `-f`: pass the fileset description
+- `-f`: pass the fileset description, default is `files.f`
-- `sim`: specify the simulator, icarus or verilator
+- `-sim`: specify the simulator, `icarus` or `verilator`
-- `-main`: specify the main.cpp file when using verilator
+- `-main`: specify the main.cpp file when using verilator, default is `sim_main.cpp`
 - `-define`: pass verilog defines to the tool, like `-define "DEF1=2;DEF2;DEF3=3"`
-- `-vpi`: specify a compiled VPI, like `-vpi "-M. -mMyVPI"`
+- `-vpi`: specify a compiled VPI, for instance `-vpi "-M. -mMyVPI"`
-- `-gui`: to launch GTKWave after execution
-- `-dry-run`: prepare the command to execute but just print them
+- `-dry-run`: print the commands but don't execute them
 - `-include`: to pass include path, several can be passed like `-include folder1 folder2`
-- `-help`: to print help menu and exit
+- `-no-splash`: don't print SVUT splash banner, printed by default
+- `-compile-only`: just compile the testbench, don't execute it
+- `-run-only`: just execute the testbench, if no executable found, also build it

 # Tutorial